lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

   * `null` or `undefined` remove the attribute.
   * Defined and not `null`, set the attribute to the property value.
 * For **Booleans**, when the property is:
-  * truthy, create the attribute.
+  * truthy, create the attribute and set its value to an empty string.
   * falsy, remove the attribute.
 * For **Objects and Arrays**, when the property is:
   * `null` or `undefined`, remove the attribute.